The Spirit in the Desert Origin Story

-In 1963 the founders of Carefree, Tom Darlington and K.T.
-Palmer, constructed a building in the center of the new town, on one of a series of knolls just south of the Sun Dial, to house the International Restaurant.
+The Spirit in the Desert origin story began in 1963 when Tom Darlington and K.T.
+Palmer, the founders of Carefree, constructed a building in the center of the new town, on one of a series of knolls just south of the Sun Dial, to house the International Restaurant.
 The restaurant had six dining rooms, each featuring a different ethnic theme and menu, plus a grotto-style wine cellar.
 The architect of the original building was Wong Associates of Scottsdale, the builder was Mardian Construction Co. of Phoenix.
 For 20 years it was the place to dine in the new resort town of Carefree, Arizona.

 Today the unique, multi-building facility is still “international.”
 Program offerings continue to grow and participation has increased by 16 percent in the first half of 2017.